peterldowns/djoauth2/README.rst

 server in order to protect its client credentials.
 Apps that are entirely native, or built entirely on the "client-side" of the web, are not supported.

-The most security decisions that are most important to the security of your application are:
+The decisions that are most important to the security of your application are:

 * The authorization endpint will only return authorization codes, which can later be exchanged for access tokens.